 Sampling from a photo is an excellent way to pull colors for painting, digital design, or any creative project.
-However manually sampling each color is time-intensive and only useful when you really need a precise color match.
-Otherwise it's a whole lot easier to build new swatches dynamically through Photoshop.
+However, manually sampling each color is time-intensive and only useful when you really need a precise color match.
+Otherwise, it's a whole lot easier to build new swatches dynamically through Photoshop.
+Extracting swatches from the high-resolution images is an interesting process.
+You can discover a new array of colors through this process.

 1. Opening the Image

-First you'll want to find an image somewhere online.
-This could be from a free creative commons resource like Pexels or another similar website.
+First, you'll want to find an image somewhere online.
+This could be from a free creative commons resource like Pexels or another similar website (Unsplash).
 You might choose real-life photography, a portrait painting, cartoon pictures, anything that catches your attention.
 Make sure there are enough colors in the image to satiate your color appetite.

 2. Reducing Colors